Nameles-Org/scoring-module/README.md

 The program accepts the following command line parameters:

-  - -MPS (Queries per second) type: int32 default: 30000
+  - -MPS (Queries per second) type: int default: 30000
   - -day (Day of the database to use for the hash tables in format YYMMDD))
    type: string default: "161201"
   - -dbIP (IP address of the database, data processing module) type: string